Friend Functions

 Input parameter list.
 The function operator<< should receive cout and z from cout << z as parameters.
 The left-hand side cout is an object of the ostream class and is received as the first parameter.
 Then, the right-hand side z is an object of the Complex class and is received as the second parameter.

 All streams are passed by reference to avoid making a copy of the stream object.
 It gives a compile error if we pass the stream by value.
-Hence, the parameter list should be ostream& os, const Complex& rhs.
-Here, z is passed as a const reference because we do not want to modify the Complex object when printing it.
+Hence, the parameter list should be ostream& os, Complex rhs.

-So far, we have the following function prototype:
+So far, we have the following function prototype in Complex class:

 Return type.
 In C++, we can chain multiple << operators together, for example:

-A friend function is not a member of the class, so it is defined outside the class.
+A friend function is not a member of the class, so it is implemented outside the Complex class.